Skip to main content

 [Breakout 2]

-This session builds on What You Need to Know About Real Time Rail (RTR) from the day before, giving you the chance to ask Central 1 experts clarifying questions.
+This session builds on What you need to know about Real-Time Rail (RTR) from the day before, giving you the chance to ask Central 1 experts clarifying questions.
 From fraud safeguards and compliance obligations to participation options, our team will help you deepen your understanding.
 Payments Canada representatives will also be available to clarify rule-related questions where needed.

 Key learnings: